 All debt securities and other fixed income securities are listed on a recognised UK investment exchange.

 A. Financial instruments

 (i) Designation and fair values

-All financial assets are designated as either fair value through profit and loss or loans and receivables and financial liabilities are designated as either fair value through profit and loss or amortised cost.
+All financial assets are designated as either fair value through profit and loss or loans and receivables and financial liabilities are all at amortised cost (in both years).